stealthgyro/radarrAnnounced/README.md

 # radarrAnnounced

-Python script to notify radarr of tracker announcements from IRC announce channels.  (still an ealry fork of sonarrAnnounced, work has just begun DON'T EXPECT THIS TO WORK!))
+Python script to notify radarr of tracker announcements from IRC announce channels.  (while still an early fork with some ugly code, with some janky work arounds... it works for 2 tracks right now.))
 1st draft after all the changes....

 ## Requirements